eluv-io/elv-client-js/DEV_README.md

   - "attachedFile":
     - hash: string
       - The hash of the content type part corresponding to the attached file
+    - filename: string
+      - The filename to use when the file is downloaded.
+If not provided, the label or the key will be used.

 ##### Notes
 *attachedFile* is a special field that corresponds to a file uploaded to the content type.
 This file will be available in the form via a download link.
 This type may be useful for terms and conditions, instructions, or other information the contributor may need.